onionshare/onionshare/licenses/readme.md

 ## Font Awesome

 Some icons used in the desktop version of the OnionShare application are from the 'free' edition of Font Awesome.
-In some cases they have been converted from SVG to PNG, and had their colors inverted for the 'dark mode' theme.